eduardoboucas/buildtimes/_posts/2015-06-07-include-media-v1-3-released.markdown

 ## Improved development workflow

 We used to Grunt, but now we Gulp.
-Gulp is automating a lot of things for us now, such as generating and publishing the latest SassDoc document, automatically printing the library version on the distribution file, or running some tests (more on this in a second).
+Gulp is automating a lot of things for us now, such as generating and publishing the latest [SassDoc document](http://include-media.com/documentation/), automatically printing the library version on the distribution file, or running some tests (more on this in a second).

-There's also a new [CONTRIBUTING.md](https://github.com/eduardoboucas/include-media/blob/master/CONTRIBUTING.md) which is a great reference for people that wish to contribute to the project (which we obviously welcome!).
+There's also a new [CONTRIBUTING.md](https://github.com/eduardoboucas/include-media/blob/master/CONTRIBUTING.md) file which is a great reference for people that wish to contribute to the project (which we obviously welcome!).

 ## Testing and QA